 To Upgrade or Not To Upgrade, That is the Question

 From a practical perspective, it is always a good idea to wait awhile before installing any major upgrade.
 Windows 10 should be no exception.
 Given Microsoft’s long track record, there are almost always numerous bugs and issues on day one of an operating system release (or as in the case of Windows Vista, excessively numerous bugs).
 The old adage, “if it ain’t broke, don’t fix it,” is worth heeding when considering Windows upgrades.
 However, given the universally negative opinion of Windows 8, there are a significant number of people who are chomping at the bit to get back to a more traditional Windows interface.
 With Windows 10, Microsoft is basically admitting that the experiment with the Windows 8 interface was a bust.
 So Windows 10 looks more like Windows 7 in its default startup mode.
-This should make a lot of people happy.
+This should make a lot of people happy, as well as the option to get the cheap Windows 10 in Australia to upgrade from the prevous version.
 However, even given that attraction, I still say wait on the Windows 10 upgrade until enough time has passed that most of the initial problems have been dealt with.
 How long is that?
 It depends.
 I would say at least 3 months, but maybe more.
 We’ll see starting on July 29th, when Windows 10 is officially released.
 Stay tuned to this blog and I’ll keep you informed.

 At this point, you probably agree with me that you want to wait to upgrade to Windows 10, if you want to upgrade at all.
 So you think you’re probably safe.
 However, I want to make you aware that the way Microsoft is positioning Windows 10 in your Automatic Updates, it may be all too easy to inadvertently upgrade to Windows 10.